Food justice movement: Modern political response

+In 2018, through implementation reforms of the Affordable Care Act, Medicaid and Medicare have embraced a Food is Medicine (FIM) approach.
+FIM is a healthcare approach that integrates nutritious food into medical care in order to prevent and treat diet-related chronic diseases.
+Through Section 1115 waivers, Medicaid programs in states, such as Massachusetts, California, and North Carolina, have introduced FIM services within Medicaid, though the scope and type of benefits vary significantly by state.
+In 2018, the passage of the CHRONIC (Creating High-Quality Results and Outcomes Necessary to Improve Chronic) Care Act authorized Medicare Advantage plans to provide FIM benefits to enrollees.
+In 2021, within traditional Medicare, HR 5370 was introduced, which would have authorized testing of Medically Tailored Meals (MTM) interventions; however, it did not become law in that session.

+A bill, the National Food as Medicine Act, was introduced to the Senate by U.S. Representative Barbara Lee (D-Calif.) in 2024.
+The legislation called for the establishment and expansion of FIM programs.
+It has yet to be passed as of May 2026.
+Another bill, introduced by California State Assemblymember Mia Bonta (D-Oakland) also in 2024, would have required Medicaid to cover medically supportive food and nutrition services.
+However, California Governor Gavin Newsom vetoed the bill.

+In 2025, the passage of the One Big Beautiful Bill Act (OBBBA) led to large cuts to both SNAP and Medicaid, undermining the FIM reforms of 2018.
+There were funding reductions and stricter work requirements for SNAP, and millions lost coverage under Medicaid.
+At the end of 2025, with the government shutdown, SNAP benefits were disrupted and delayed.

-In 2022, the Healthy Food Access for All Americans Act was introduced to the Senate.
+Another bill, the Healthy Food Access for All Americans Act, was introduced to the Senate.
 The legislation called for tax credits and grant funding for opening grocery stores and food banks in food deserts.
-The bill had yet to be passed as of April 2022.
+The bill was introduced in 2022, and it has yet to be passed as of May 2026.

 Research and theory

 There is a plethora of research pertaining to community gardens, urban farming, and their impact on local communities.
 The literature tries to connect the activities of community gardens and urban agricultural projects to social, health, and economic outcomes.
 However, due to the overwhelming lack of diversity in the perspectives that inform the food justice movement, a new concept of just sustainability has been proposed.
 To address white and middle class culture dominating the discussion and priorities of organic food and sustainability practices, a more multi-cultural and intersectional approach is suggested that includes the narratives of historically marginalized communities.